Fundraising Articles & FAQs

 Thank you for your supporting Toronto People With AIDS Foundation’s (PWA) Friends For Life Bike Rally (Bike Rally).

-All Bike Rally Personal Fundraising Events are considered 3rd Party Events on behalf of PWA and, as such, need to be reviewed and approved by PWA and the Bike Rally to ensure all policies are followed and PWA and the Bike Rally are properly represented.
+All Bike Rally Personal Community Fundraising Events are considered 3rd party events on behalf of PWA and, as such, need to be reviewed and approved by PWA and the Bike Rally to ensure all policies are followed and PWA and the Bike Rally are properly represented.

-We have developed answers to a number of frequently asked questions about Personal Fundraising Events.
+We have developed answers to a number of frequently asked questions.
 Please read the sections that apply to your type of event, and if you can‘t find the answer to your question, please contact the Special Events Coordinator at PWA so we can assist you and also improve this resource for others.

 Assistance ansd Support